 The Department of Physical Medicine and Rehabilitation at the University of Kentucky College of Medicine offers a comprehensive residency training program in Physical Medicine and Rehabilitation.
 Our four-year residency is fully accredited by the Accreditation Council on Graduate Medical Education (ACGME) of the American Medical Association.
-All residents are accepted at the PGY1 level through the National Residency Match Program and any open PGY2 residency position is evaluated on an individual basis.
+All residents are accepted at the PGY1 level through the National Residency Match Program and we reached full complement as of July 1, 2020.
 The Residency Program is designed to teach the holistic, interdisciplinary team approach to health care as outlined in the training objectives of the ACGME specialty requirements.
 As such, emphasis is placed on maximizing the physical, psychological, social, vocational and avocational potential of all patients.
-Our departmental goal is to provide each resident with the best possible didactic and clinical education program, in order to fully prepare residents for a career in academic or private practice physiatry.
+Our departmental goal is to provide each resident with the best possible didactic, research and clinical education program, in order to fully prepare residents for a career in academic or private practice physiatry.

 Follow us on Twitter (UK PM&R) for the latest news about our residency program!

-Welcome from the Program Director: Jessica Kavanaugh, MD
+Welcome from the Program Director: Jamie Key, DO

 Thank you for your interest in the University of Kentucky’s Physical Medicine and Rehabilitation Residency Program.
 As a former resident of this program, I am happy to tell you what ultimately brought me back to the Bluegrass State – Southern hospitality.
 Kindness, helpfulness, and good home cooking are a stereotype for a reason.
 It’s not an affectation – people are genuinely that nice.
 That’s a good feeling to have in the midst of a busy and hectic residency lifestyle.